California State University, Sacramento: On-campus

 As the sixth-largest campus of the 23 state universities in California, the main campus is composed of 305 acre in the city of Sacramento and lies adjacent to U.S. Route 50.

 The campus is bordered by the American River to the East, Union Pacific Railroad tracks to the West, Folsom Boulevard to the South and H Street to the North.
 The North end of campus is dominated by the University Arboretum, and residence halls.

 Officially "Tree Campus USA" by the Arbor Day Foundation, Sacramento State has more than 3,500 trees, with flower gardens, miles of trails stretching along the nearby river parkway, and student housing with recreational areas such as Lake Natoma and Old Sacramento, in addition to its on-campus housing.

 Guy West Bridge, a pedestrian bridge inspired by the Golden Gate Bridge, spans the nearby American River.

 There are more than 30 research and community service centers on campus such as the Center for California Studies, the Institute for Social Research, the Center for Collaborative Policy, the Center for Small Business, and the Office of Water Programs.

 At the northeastern edge of campus are the dormitories which can currently accommodate 1,700 students.
 Southwest of the campus is the Upper Eastside Lofts located near the light rail station at Folsom Boulevard and 65th Street and is owned by University Enterprises.
 The lofts can accommodate an additional 443 students and is a short walk from campus via Hornet Tunnel.
 The university also purchased a piece of land south of the campus, Romana Site, and plans to construct housing for faculty and students in an apartment style housing complex that will be a close walk to campus.

-The Port of Sacramento Japanese School (ポート･オブ･サクラメント補習授業校 Pōto obu Sakuramento Hoshū Jugyō Kō), a weekend supplementary Japanese school, holds its classes in Amador Hall.
-The school's committee is located in Roseville.